'Guardiola's voodoo will end Man City's hoodoo'

 "I remember speaking to John after the Arsenal game a couple of months back when played in the middle of the field and he scored, and I said 'bloody hell mate, how many positions can you play?'

-"He said 'to be honest, I haven't got a clue what I am doing - Pep just tells me I am going to play in there and do this and I say ok'.
+"He said 'to be honest, I haven't got a clue what I am doing - Pep just tells me I am going to play in there and do this and I say OK'.

 "It feels like Guardiola kind of believes in the players and what they can do more than they believe in themselves sometimes, and it works.